palm86/hex_flora/priv/specimens/hermannia_cuneifolia.md

 ### Distribution in the Hex

-Sandy flats in De Doorns Sandstone Fynbos vegetation.
+Sandy flats in De Doorns Sandstone Fynbos vegetation and possible Hex River Arid Alluvium Fynbos.

 ### References